pomadgw/PPLA3/README.md

 Glance
 ======

-This is repository of i-Survey application by **PPL-A3** team, created for Software Project course in Faculty of Computer Science Universitas Indonesia.
+This is repository of Glance application by **PPL-A3** team, created for Software Project course in Faculty of Computer Science Universitas Indonesia.

 See [the project's charter here](ProjectCharter.md).